-Cheryl Wilgren Clyne graduated in 2005 with an Inter-College Program (ICP) Thematic Degree in Architecture and Film.
-Today, she’s breaking ground as a creative leader in the Twin Cities art scene, having curated a highly acclaimed exhibition titled “superusted.”
+Cheryl Wilgren Clyne ('05) is breaking ground as a creative leader in the Twin Cities art scene, having curated a highly acclaimed exhibition titled “superusted.”
 The exhibition, which features the work of 17 Midwest artists, gained attention in 2015 when it debuted at The Soap Factory under Clyne’s curation and artistic direction.
 Over the past year, “superusted” has traveled outside the Twin Cities metro area to reach larger art-appreciating audiences.
 It continues to receive accolades.

 Meet the Curator

 When Cheryl Wilgren Clyne came to the University of Minnesota as an undergrad, she knew she wanted to pursue the arts, but she wasn’t sure where to place focus.
 After hearing about the Inter-College Program, which allows students to create individualized degrees within the University, she met with an individualized degrees adviser and made the decision to become an ICP major.

 “My adviser, Karolyn Redoute, was extremely helpful and supportive, and she directed me toward the combined degree,” Clyne says.
 “I learned the importance of design within a space as well as the importance of placement.
 I studied public art and was an intern at the Weisman Art Museum.
 It’s been this experience that has helped me begin to understand how to design exhibitions.
 It has influenced my art practice, my teaching, and my curatorial projects.
 I had many remarkable experiences as an undergraduate!”